Vail Computer Elements Workshop

 This altitude has three major and immediate effects:

-To help deal with the effects of all this, consider following the Altitude Sickness Prevention tips from https://thinkvail.com/preventing-altitude-sickness-in-colorado/ excerpted here:
+To help deal with the effects of all this, consider following the Altitude Sickness Prevention tips from https://thinkvail.com/preventing-altitude-sickness-in-colorado/ or https://www.vail.com/blog/a-guide-to-adventuring-at-altitude.aspx .
+Some of the advice from the first site is excerpted here:

 Altitude Sickness Prevention